libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 `fixedDefault` a fixed default value in fixed fields if none exists in the data.
 Only for conversion from RDF to MARC21.

-`ignored: true` the field, subfield or fixed field will not be converted.
+`ignored: true` the field, subfield or fixed field will not be converted to RDF.

-`ignoreOnRevert: true` This makes it possible to ignore conversion from RDF tol MARC21 for certain subfields and fixed field tokens.
+`ignoreOnRevert: true` This makes it possible to ignore conversion from RDF to MARC21 for certain subfields and fixed field tokens.

 `include` includes the pattern which match the value.